All Things Stewart Springs

 Further excerpted reviews of Stewart Mineral Springs re-posted from Yelp, TripAdvisor, and Google.
 Including most recent re-posts.
 Interspersed with rambling commentary by former 18-year SMS work-trader and volunteer assistant manager under Mary H., 1999-2002.

-See here for Parts 1 & 2, including in-depth take on current dismal situation in introduction.
-Bear in mind most reviews were posted LONG before new 'ownership's' sea-level change in operations, including December 2017 eviction of sweat lodge, removal of gazebo altar, early, November 2016, clothing-optional ban (now moot) and, shocking beyond belief to countless, the mindless re-purposing of the bathhouse.
+See here for Parts 1 & 2.
+Bear in mind most reviews were posted LONG before new 'ownership's' sea-level change in operations, including December 2017 eviction of sweat lodge, removal of gazebo altar, the November 2016 clothing-optional ban or, shocking beyond belief, the mindless re-purposing of the bathhouse ending over a century of genuine spa service.

 Suspect that many rave posters, had they visited pre-virus shutdown, would've felt like deleting or reversing more glowing reviews in a Texas heartbeat.

 Note: TripAdvisor in 8-2019 deleted all reviews going back more than a couple years shortly after legal ownership changed.
-Many older reviews, headlines, and excerpts are likely preserved here only now.
+Many older reviews, headlines, and excerpts are likely preserved here only.

 "I have LOVED this place for over 50 years!....but last time we were there the head lady there gave a weird vibe.
 She was short & belittling to the help, and phony nice with customers..."